tenzint/tenzinhub/README.md

   - [x] Setup an express.js skeleton server code via `npx express-generator`.
 Follow the [express.js guide page](https://expressjs.com/en/advanced/best-practice-security.html)
   - [x] Connect the express.js server with Mongoose ODM (Object Data Mapping for MongoDB)
   - [ ] Integrate a JWT-based authentication system with the server and store it persistently with MongoDB database.
 Use bcrypt to salt password
-    - [ ] Develop logic for signing up new users
+    - [x] Develop logic for signing up new users
-    - [ ] Develop logic for logging in and logging out users
+    - [x] Develop logic for logging in users
   - [ ] Develop an API handler for weather API
     - [ ] Web scrape weather API data from external source given some options (locations, etc)
     - [ ] Serve the front-end with meaningful weather data